nadeen-maree/FrontEnd-FinalProject/README.md

 1. Clone the repository to your local machine using `git clone`.
 2. Open the project in Android Studio.
-3. Connect this repository with the backend repository by following the instructions there[backend repository](https://github.com/AstarKeret/final-project-backend)
+3. Connect this repository with the backend repository by following the instructions there [backend repository](https://github.com/AstarKeret/final-project-backend)
 4. Build and run the app on your Android device or emulator.

 ## Screenshots